CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 ## Testing Data
 The City collects data on the number of tests performed and test kits available from its several COVID-19 testing sites.
 The DAG `sync-covid-testing-data.py` syncs the data from a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1agPpAJ5VNqpY50u9RhcPOu7P54AS0NUZhvA2Elmp2m4/edit?usp=sharing) with our ESRI feature layer.
 Our ESRI map layers are public and listed in the [Data Sources section](#data-sources).

+The City of LA tests are a subset of LA County tests.
+Tests done in other parts of LA County (excluding the City of LA) would be derived by taking the difference of `Performed` - `City_Performed`.

 ## Prior Updates to Workflow